danielanywhere/BankCore/README.md

 - **Configuration**.
 Config values for the file.
 - **TemplateObjectCollection**.
 The code template for creating the Entity Framework hosting Item and Colllection classes for the ViewModel layer.
 - **TemplateObjectController**.
 The code template for creating the Web API 2 REST controllers for the ViewModel and Web View layers.
 - **TemplateHTMLSinglePageApp**.
-The code template for creating the Index.html Single Page Web Application.
+The code template for creating the Index.html Single Page Web Application. <span style="color:#7f0000">DEP:20190419.1244 - The language for this sheet has been changed and work is currently underway to update the related macros.</span>
 - **ComponentAccount**.
 Declaration inventory for creating Account Data, Model, ViewModel, and View objects.
 - **ComponentBranch**.
 Declaration inventory for creating Branch Data, Model, ViewModel, and View objects.
 - **ComponentCustomer**.
 Declaration inventory for creating Customer Data, Model, ViewModel, and View objects.